Access to Nursing

 NURS 128--Comprehensive Adult Nursing I-6 credits

 In addition, the LPN will be required to complete the didactic portion only of Maternal-Newborn Nursing and Child Health Nursing.
 LCCC has articulation agreements with colleges and universities including programs offered by Lorain County Community College's University Partnership.

-*Current license in U.S. or its territories with restrictions or conditions.
+*Current license in U.S. or its territories without restrictions or conditions.